One Year Gone: 1953 Ford Crestline Sunliner Convertible Full Custom – Sold?

 June 11th Update: first featured by us on March 19th, fast forward nearly three months and the private seller of this unique convertible has a fresh listing with the same asking price.
 With the unique claim his car is a “highway cruiser” we’d love to learn what upgrades, if any, have been completed on the suspension besides the eight-inch Granada rear end.

-Normally we’re not fans of the Harley-Davidson style denim paints that have been the rage for the past several years, however, this 1953 fuchsia-colored Sunliner Full Custom Convertible currently listed here on Craigslist for $22,000 in Middlesex, New Jersey really caught our eye.
+Normally we’re not fans of the Harley-Davidson style denim paints that have been the rage for the past several years, however, this 1953 fuchsia-colored Sunliner Full Custom Convertible last relisted in March 2021 for $19,000 (down from the original ask of $22,000) in Middlesex, New Jersey really caught our eye.
 Researching the Hagerty Insurance Online Valuation Tool for a stock example confirms this private seller has his Sunliner priced between the #3 “Good” appraisal of $24,500 and the #4 “Fair” (Daily Driver) estimate of $17,500.
-If you are serious about buying this custom Sunliner, you can start the conversation by calling Frank at (908) 872-4145.
-Please note that he’s not able to respond to text messages.
+As a second data point, the Collector Car Market Review indicates the revised ask falls between this guide’s #4 “Fair” estimate of $13,500 and its #3 “Good” appraisal of $21,700 for a stock example.

 After Ford’s Crestline model range received a major update in 1952 (most notably a revised front independent suspension and a wrap-around one-piece windshield), the following year was Ford’s 50th anniversary.
 The big news for 1953 was the availability of power-assisted brakes and steering, which had previously been only available on select Mercury and Lincoln models.
 All 1953 Fords featured commemorative steering wheels marking the company’s 50th anniversary.
 Mechanical changes included a two-inch wider tread and a k-bar frame with five cross-members.
 William Clay Ford paced the Indianapolis 500 in a Sunliner convertible.